Follow these tips to reduce waste this holiday season.

 Reduce food waste

 Fortunately, there are many ways that you can limit the amount of food wasted.
-Many families will avoid gathering this year due to COVID-19.
-This is a good time to consider ways to reduce food waste from your holiday meal.
 Here are some tips to make your meal more sustainable:

 - Use online meal planning calculators to determine how much food to buy for your household.